voteliquid/blog/_posts/2017-12-06-the-long-tail-of-political-participation.md

 See how each of those individual elections resemble the head of a power law curve?

-And that only shows a few political parties.
+And that chart only includes a few political parties.

 #### Our current electoral process cuts off the Long Tail.